Northern Saskatchewan leaders want COVID checkpoint confusion sorted out

 It says there are no Indigenous language speakers at the checkpoints and staff are not honouring notes from chiefs and councils that authorize certain people to travel.

-The letter, posted online, says the province hasn't addressed food security or how the lockdown means people can't make a trip south for groceries.
+The letter, posted online and sent to the government, says the province hasn't addressed food security or how the lockdown means people can't make a trip south for groceries.

+The president of the Saskatchewan Public Safety Agency, which is handling the checkpoints, says he's heard concerns about northerners being stopped from travelling to food shop or for other necessary reasons.

+"The way the order is worded is it's to get essential services or groceries at a location closet to their home address," Marlo Pritchard said Monday.

 "We can understand the temptation to blame us for complex issues in the northwest," reads the letter.